0xgillus/ML-exercises/README.md

 # ML-exercises

-Machine learning studies based on the book Hands on ML coding part and exercises
+Machine learning studies based on the book Hands on ML;
+coding part and exercises